CheckPointSW/CloudGuardIaaS/terraform/alicloud/cluster-master/README.md

 ## Note
 - Make sure your region and zone are supporting the gateway instance types in **modules/common/instance_type/main.tf** [Alicloud Instance_By_Region](https://ecs-buy.aliyun.com/instanceTypes/?spm=a2c63.p38356.879954.139.1eeb2d44eZQw2m#/instanceTypeByRegion)
-- terraform destroy will throw an error that the plugin crashed.

 ## Configuration